Tayseer Sboul: Suicide

 Sboul's sorrow over the Arab defeat in 1967 was followed by disappointment in the 1973 Yom Kippur War, whose initial military successes were followed by negotiations and manoeuvring.
 He had lost all hope to bring about change to the Arab World.
 On the night of 14 November 1973, Sboul met with his intellectual friends Odai Mdanat and Fayez Mahmoud and discussed the idea of committing suicide together.
 His friends left after midnight and his wife headed to her work at the Marka Military Hospital.

 The morning after on 15 November, his wife returned from work and found him lying in bed.
-He told her to sit beside him and asked her if she believed in God, to which she replied positively.
-He then asked her to go to the neighbor's house to use their phone so as to order a gas cylinder for their house.
+He told her to sit beside him and asked her if she believed in God, to which she replied in the positive.
+He then asked her to go to the neighbor's house to use their phone to order a gas cylinder for their house.
 As he watched his wife head to the house from his bedroom window, he committed suicide by shooting himself in the head.